Spiced Pomegranate Molasses Recipe

 Hello beautiful foodies!
 I have an amazing Fall/ Winter recipe to share with you all.
 I think pomegranate is such an underrated fruit, especially during this season.
 Every year I make spiced pomegranate liqueur which you can find the recipe here.

-So I thought why not make spiced pomegranate molasses syrup.
-This syrup is so easy to make and I use star anise, cinnamon sticks, and cloves for the perfect Fall flavors.
-I hope you enjoy as much as we did, and you can use this syrup for sweet and savory recipes.
+So I thought, why not make spiced pomegranate molasses syrup?
+This syrup is so easy to make, and I use star anise, cinnamon sticks, and cloves for the perfect Fall flavors.
+I hope you enjoy it as much as we did.
+You can use this syrup for sweet and savory recipes.

 Some ideas: